 This course provides an overview and applications of best practice mathematics instructional approaches, strategies, techniques, and assessment methods.
-Math concepts for students in grades 3-6 are explored using hands-on and problem-solving approaches.
+Math concepts for students in kindergarten through grade 3 are explored using hands-on and problem-solving approaches.

-Prerequisite: Pass Praxis I or 9 hours of math credit, ED 220, ED 221, ED 322
+Prerequisite: Pass Praxis I or 9 hours of math credit, ED 220, ED 221